Do you want to learn Spanish abroad?

-Cons: Unfortunately outside the subway the city transport is a problem, mainly due to the saturation and lack of renovation of the transportation system.
+Cons: Unfortunately, outside of the subway the city transport is a problem, mainly due to the overcrowding and lack of renovation.

 Fortunately, there are options like the Metrobus lines and the numerous taxis that can transport you around the city.

 Unlike Madrid, courses can be more economical.
-For about 6 weeks at UNAM’s CEPE, you can pay $ 400 and include study books.
+For about 6 weeks at UNAM’s CEPE, you can pay $ 400, which includes books.